LXZE/LXZE/README.md

 ### About me
 Hi, I'm Pol || พล || 鵬 (Paul if anglicised).

-Senior Backend Engineer at Incubit/Tektome.
+Lead Software Engineer (Backend) at Incubit/Tektome.
 Ex Section Manager in AI, Data & Cloud Engineering at Banpu PLC.
 And a part-time Full-Stack Web Developer.
 (Available for consultation)